Supervision Award for Faculty Members

 - Enabling students to learn the essential methodologies, concepts and cultures of their discipline;

-- Introducing students to the wider content of the discipline and relevant communities of scholars; and
+- Introducing students to the wider context of the discipline and relevant communities of scholars; and

-- Positioning students for future careers both within and outside academia.
+- Promoting student participation in professional development and activities that position them for future careers within and outside academia.

-In an effort to assist Faculties in reviewing their nominations, a JJ Berry Smith Award Scoring Sheet is provided for Faculties’ internal committee use, and may be shared with nominators/nominees.
+In an effort to assist Faculties in reviewing their nominations, an SGS Scoring Sheet is available for Faculties’ internal selection committee use, and may be shared with nominators/nominees.

-Nominations of unsuccessful candidates are eligible to be resubmitted for consideration a second time in the year following their initial nomination, at the discretion of the (Faculty) Dean.
+Unsuccessful candidates are eligible for nomination a second time in the year following their initial nomination, at the discretion of the (Faculty) Dean.
 After this, the Faculty must wait at least two years to nominate the candidate.

-The nomination package provides evidence that the nominee has met the above six criteria as demonstrated through:
+The nomination package provides evidence that the nominee has met the above five criteria as demonstrated through the following:

 - Completed Nomination Form;